When is the application deadline?

 Yes; graduate students from universities and colleges other than the University of Notre Dame are invited to apply, and the Institute welcomes the breadth and diversity of ideas that graduate students from many institutions can bring to the NDIAS.

-Beyond having time to complete a dissertation, what are other benefits for graduate students?
+Beyond having time to complete a dissertation, what are other benefits to graduate students?

 May I reapply if I have not been awarded a fellowship in a previous year?